JujuAdams/Chatterbox/docs/3.0/concept-actions-functions.md

 # Actions and Functions

-YarnScript allows for flow control and the execution of external code by using its "action" syntax.
-Actions in YarnScript are commands written in between `<<` and `>>` like so:
+ChatterScript allows for flow control and the execution of external code by using its "action" syntax.
+Actions in ChatterScript are commands written in between `<<` and `>>` like so:

 ```yaml
 title: FlowerSeedShelf